For information regarding education abroad operations during the COVID-19 pandemic, please visit the IEGI COVID-19 FAQ

 A: Here are some helpful tips:

 - IEGI provides drop-in advising hours Monday through Friday.
+During the semester, advising is in-person from 1:00pm to 4:00pm.
+During winter/summer breaks, advising is virtual via Zoom from 1:00pm to 3:30pm.
 Stop by to speak with education abroad advisor or student ambassador to discuss program options, ways to internationalize your Binghamton degree, or other academic and practical planning details

 - Ask specific questions about your program from the program advisor, a faculty director or department.
 The Binghamton IEGI staff are the experts for Binghamton University's programs, and the general process for participating in programs sponsored by other institutions.
 If you are considering an Other-SUNY or Non-SUNY program, the program sponsor will have the information for program-specific details such as cost, housing arrangements, and application procedures.

 - Meet with your department advisor for questions and approval about applying study abroad credit toward major/ minor requirements